Locally conformal SKT structures: Introduction

 For example, by \cite{FPS} only 4 isomorphism classes of 6-dimensional (non-abelian) nilpotent Lie algebras admit an SKT structure, see also \cite{Ug} for a classification up to equivalence of complex structures.
 An interesting property is that the existence of an SKT structure $(J,g)$ on nilpotent Lie algebras of dimension 6 depends only on the complex structure $J$.

-The 8-dimensional SKT nilpotent Lie algebras are also classified in \cite{EFV} and we observe that in both cases (6 and 8 dimensions), the SKT nilpotent Lie algebras are 2-step, which suggests the open question about the general validity of this property in arbitrary dimensions \cite{EFV, FV}.
+The 8-dimensional SKT nilpotent Lie algebras are also classified in \cite{EFV}.
+In a recent article \cite{AN}, it was shown that every nilpotent Lie algebra admitting a SKT structure is at most 2-step nilpotent.

 For the more general class of SKT solvable Lie algebras, the only complete classification is in dimension four \cite{MS}.
 Classifications of SKT solvable Lie algebras of six and higher dimensions are established only under some extra conditions.
 For example, in \cite{FOU} the classification of six-dimensional SKT unimodular solvable Lie algebras admitting complex structures with non-zero closed holomorphic $(3,0)$-form is given.
 Moreover, a general characterization of SKT structures on $2n$-dimensional almost abelian Lie algebras is established in \cite{AL}, and a classification for the 6-dimensional case is given in \cite{FP}.
-Also, a wide range of two-step solvable Lie groups admitting a left-invariant SKT structure has been recently classified in \cite{FAS}.
+The case of almost nilpotent solvmanifolds whose nilradical has one-dimensional commutator was considered in \cite{FP22}.
+Also, a wide range of two-step solvable Lie groups admitting a left-invariant SKT structure was classified in \cite{FAS}, the same authors have recently obtained the full classification of left-invariant SKT structures on two-step solvable Lie groups in dimension six, \cite{FS22}.

 In this article we introduce a new type of Hermitian structure, called \emph{locally conformal SKT} (shortly LCSKT), as a generalization of SKT structures, inspired by ideas of locally conformal K\"{a}hler (LCK) geometry \cite{V1, V2, AU} and we study the existence of this type of structure on Lie groups and their compact quotients by lattices.